Why is belly fat so bad for you?

 How does belly fat accumulate?

-We’re still learning about the exact mechanisms behind how we accumulate stomach fat, especially visceral fat, but we do know that stress and the hormone cortisol plays an important role, regardless of our age or life stage.
+We’re still learning about the exact mechanisms behind how we accumulate belly fat, especially visceral fat, but we do know that stress and the hormone cortisol plays an important role, regardless of our age or life stage.
 In addition to this, a poor diet which is high in fast-releasing carbs and low in protein, combined with alcohol consumption, a lack of exercise and disturbed sleep will all influence our girth.

 Another factor is our genetic make-up, researchers believe our genes influence how effectively we burn energy, our behaviour and our risk of developing obesity and associated diseases.